diegoherranz/caffeine-on-lan/README.md

   - A server which has to remain always on.
   - That server can't go back online by itself (for whatever reason) after a power shortage.
   - Run this script on a low-consumption device (did I hear Raspberry Pi?) to bring your server back to life.
-  - The low-consumption device is off all the time except after a shortage when it boots up, wakes the server and turns itself off again.
+  - The low-consumption device is OFF all the time except after a shortage when it boots up, wakes the server and turns itself off again.

 Requirements
 ------------